-We think the #1 way to raise healthy eaters is to create lots of opportunities for them to participate in the kitchen.
+We believe the #1 way to raise healthy eaters is to create lots of opportunities for them to participate in the kitchen.
 Kids are naturally curious and will always want to take part in what their parents are doing.
-The earlier they’re included, the more likely they’ll continue helping as they grow up.
-The skills they build in the kitchen will always be valuable to their well-being in the future.

 How to Include Kids in the Kitchen